Josh-XT/math/README.md

 - **V:** Voltage, measured in volts (V).
 It’s like the electrical “pressure” that pushes the current through the circuit.
 - **I:** Current, measured in amperes (A).
 It’s how much electric charge is flowing.
 - **R:** Resistance, measured in ohms (Ω).
 It shows how much the circuit resists the flow of electricity.

+### Why This Equation is Important

+- Ohm's Law is a fundamental principle in electronics and electrical engineering, describing the relationship between voltage, current, and resistance in an electric circuit.
+It is essential for designing and analyzing circuits, from simple household wiring to complex electronic systems.

+### Historical Example

+- Ohm's Law was formulated by Georg Simon Ohm, a German physicist, in 1827.
+Ohm's discovery was initially controversial but became a cornerstone of electrical theory, leading to advancements in technology, including the development of reliable electrical power systems.

+### How to Explain to Kids

+“Think of electricity like water flowing through a pipe.
+Voltage is like the pressure pushing the water, current is the amount of water flowing, and resistance is how hard it is for the water to get through.
+Ohm's Law helps us understand how they work together to make things like light bulbs glow.”

 ---